arduz-online/beakman/README.md

   protocol: 'my-app-v1'
 })

+// Wait for broker to be connected await broker.connectedFuture;

 // Listen for new connections
 await broker.listen({ name: 'server name' }, clientConnection => {
   console.log('A client got connected!', clientConnection)